Machine translation

 German-based DeepL is looking to disrupt the machine translation field.
 Learn more about how it works and how to use it for maximum performance and efficiency.

-Its free machine translation tool, Systran Translate, allows users to translate text “on the go” into 140+ language combinations while trusting the power of the open-source community.
+Its free machine translation tool, SYSTRAN translate, allows users to translate text “on the go” into 140+ language combinations while trusting the power of the open-source community.
 “Open source” means freedom with the source code, allowing for more creative freedom and enabling technology agility.
+It provides a flexible and innovative platform.
+However, its interface and customization options can feel dated compared to newer tools.

 Microsoft Translator

-Microsoft officially launched Translator in 2009, but the product gained more relevance and was updated only in the last few years.
+Microsoft officially launched Translator in 2009, but the product gained more relevance and has been updated in the last few years.
 Today, it’s also available as a standalone mobile app for both iPhones and Android devices.

 An interesting feature in Microsoft Translator’s free version is the translation of frequently used expressions relevant to daily life.
 Users can quickly translate commonplace questions and statements for conversations with a single click.
 The app also supports the translation of street signs through image recognition.